 The Samaritan Community provides assistance to meet the needs of individuals and families living in crisis, who wish to improve their lives.
 Our program is rooted in respect, hope, and healing.

-Addressed food insecurity by providing more than $200,000 in fresh and healthy foods in more than 8,000 bags distributed through our an estimated 1,800 visits to our food pantry as well as through deliveries of surplus food to low-income residences and other social service organizations in the city.
+Addressed food insecurity by providing more than $200,000 in fresh and healthy foods in 8,245 bags distributed through our an estimated 1,910 visits to our food pantry as well as through deliveries of surplus food to other social service organizations in the city.

-Worked with clients on many types of difficult, often-complicated situations (obtaining/retaining housing, navigating the legal system, etc.) through our almost 270 sessions of case management services.
+Worked with clients on many types of difficult, often-complicated situations (obtaining/retaining housing, navigating the legal system, etc.) through roughly 329 sessions of case management services.

 Food insecurity often leads most members to our doors, but once they enter they stay to be treated with the dignity and care that leads to physical and emotional healing.
 We offer opportunities to build and maintain more stable lives for those who are struggling with both short and long-term challenges.

 More than 40 years ago, The Rev. F. Lyman Farnham asked his congregant, Sharon Krieger, to establish and run a counseling program for those who came to the food pantry, located in the basement of Memorial Episcopal Church in the Bolton Hill section of Baltimore.
 Led by Ms. Krieger as Program Director ever since, this outreach has become Samaritan Community, an independent full-service crisis intervention and counseling program.
 Learn more about the

 Farnham-Krieger Endowment Fund, in honor of our founders.

 In 1994, we became a stand-alone, non-denominational, non-profit 501c(3) organization.
 Over the years, additional services were added to meet the growing needs of our members.
 These services include a food pantry, clothing and household goods 'shop', and individual and group counseling.